doppelar0n/docker-compose-exec/README.md

 # docker-compose-exec

-A CLI tool for discovering Docker Compose files and services across multiple directories.
-It provides an interactive terminal UI for selecting Compose files and services, then executes custom commands (e.g., docker exec) on the selected service.
+A CLI tool for discovering Docker Compose files and their services across multiple directories.
+Select a Compose file and service interactively, then execute a custom command on the service.

 ## Features